Edward F. Edinger

-Life and career

-Edward F. Edinger Jr. was born on December 13, 1922 in Cedar Rapids, Iowa, earning his Bachelor of Arts in chemistry at Indiana University and his Doctor of Medicine at Yale School of Medicine in 1946.
-In November 1947, as a first lieutenant, he started a four week Medical Field Service School at the Brooke Army Medical Center, Fort Sam Houston, Texas.
+Edward F. Edinger Jr. was born on December 13, 1922, in Cedar Rapids, Iowa, earning his Bachelor of Arts in chemistry at Indiana University Bloomington and his Doctor of Medicine at Yale School of Medicine in 1946.
+In November 1947, as a first lieutenant, he started a four-week Medical Field Service School at the Brooke Army Medical Center, Fort Sam Houston, Texas.
 He became a military doctor in the United States Army Medical Corps and was in Panama.
 In New York in 1951, he began his analysis with Mary Esther Harding, who had been associated with C. G. Jung.

 Edinger was a psychiatrist supervisor at Rockland State Hospital in Orangeburg, New York, and later founder member of the C.G.
 Jung Foundation in Manhattan and the CG Jung Institute in New York.
 He was president of the institute from 1968 until 1979, when he moved to Los Angeles.
 There he continued his practice for 19 years, becoming senior analyst at the CG Jung Institute of Los Angeles.

-He died on July 17, 1998 at his home in Los Angeles at age 75, according to family members due to bladder cancer.
+He died on July 17, 1998, at his home in Los Angeles at age 75, according to family members due to bladder cancer.
+A decade later a collection of essays on his work was published: An American Jungian: essays in honor of Edward F. Edinger.